Javier-FernandezCarabantes/RNN-DAS/README.md

 #### Saving Results

 By default, the model saves results in both CSV and MiniSEED (MSEED) formats.
+The CSV files are stored in the RNN-DAS_picks folder, named according to the corresponding event_id.
+The MiniSEED files are saved in the RNN-DAS_waveforms folder, also named with the event_id.
+Additionally, different plotting options are stored in the plots folder.
+By default, the bi option is enabled, allowing users to visualize both the model’s prediction and the original data.

 ##### CSV Output
 The CSV file contains event detections with the following structure: